ruseny/espresso-experiment-tracker/readme.md

 - The frontend has been developed to define new coffee varieties and equipment, add these to the user's inventory, enter new espresso experiments, and visualise existing espresso data

 The project uses `MySQL` for database, `fastAPI` for backend/API, and `streamlit` for frontend with `plotly` for visualisations.

+A demo for the data visualisation page is deployed on [Streamlit Community Cloud](https://espr-app-demo.streamlit.app).